kovidgoyal/calibre/manual/edit.rst

 Sometimes, you may want to merge two HTML files or two CSS files together.
 It can sometimes be useful to have everything in a single file.
-Be wary, though, putting a lot of content into a single file will cause performance problems when viewing the book in a typical ebook reader.
+Be wary, though, putting a lot of content into a single file will cause performance problems when viewing the book in a typical e-book reader.

 To merge multiple files together, select them by holding the Ctrl key and clicking on them (make sure you only select files of one type, either all HTML